mikaelvesavuori/minibook-better-apis/workshop/how-to-follow-along.md

 - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key for a deployment user
 - `FAKE_USER_ENDPOINT`: Your AWS endpoint for the FakeUser service, in the format `https://RANDOM.execute-api.REGION.amazonaws.com/shared/fakeUser` (known after the first deployment)
 - `MOCKACHINO_ENDPOINT`: Your Mockachino endpoint for feature toggles, in the format `https://www.mockachino.com/RANDOM/toggles`
-- `BUMP_TOKEN`: Your token for [Bump](https://bump.sh) which will hold your API docs (just skip if you don't want to use it; also remove from the CI script in that case)
+- `BUMP_TOKEN`: Your token for [Bump](https://bump.sh) which will hold your API docs (just skip if you don't want to use it; also remove it from the CI script in that case)

 ### Optional: Deploy documentation to the web